bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Neugebauer/">Otto Neugebauer</a>
 : An Austrian mathematician who made important contributions to the history of ancient mathematics and astronomy.

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Ore/">Florence Nightingale</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Ore/">Øystein Ore</a>
-: Also a pioneering statistician.
+: A Norwegian mathematician who worked in ring theory, Galois theory and graph theory.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Kochina/">Pelageia Yakovlevna Polubarinova Kochina</a>